 Asian Student Council (ASC) is an "umbrella organization," whose purpose is to promote unity among the Asian organizations.
 Its members are inclusive of any who wish to come to its meetings on Mondays at 6pm in Washington 201, and it functions in all practical sense to organize a meeting between all the club heads: the highest ranking officer or designated "liason" of the Chinese, Filipino, Korean, Japanese, South Asian, and Vietnamese student organizations.
 It is organized by six outside officers, a variety of people from the various Asian organizations.

-The Chinese Student Organization (CSO) is made up of culturally enthusiastic, goal-oriented, and fun-loving students.
-One of the club's main objectives is to create an academic and interactive social environment, as well as provide a setting for Chinese students to engage and share their cultural experiences with other members.
-CSO has consistently worked to develop strong relationships with the College administration, other W&M student organizations, CSO alumni, and Chinese student organizations at other universities.
-In addition, the club annually takes part in a number of awareness-raising performances that showcase Chinese culture and tradition through the forms of dance, skits, and songs.
+The Chinese Student Organization (CSO) at the College of William and Mary is made up of culturally enthusiastic, goal-oriented, and fun-loving students.
+We hope to foster an academic and engaging social environment for students interested in Chinese culture.
+CSO has consistently worked to develop strong relationships with the college administration, other W&M student organizations, CSO alumni, and Chinese student organizations at other universities.
+In addition, the club bi-annually showcases Chinese culture and tradition through dance, skits, and songs during Harvest Moon Festival and Chinese Lunar New Year.
+Please also check our blog to find out more information about our organization.

 FASA's (Filipino American Students Association) main objective is to promote a greater understanding and appreciation of the rich Filipino-American culture to all students of the college and community.